-Project Drawdown defines biochar as: a biosequestration process for converting biomass to long-lived charcoal (and energy) which can be used as a soil amendment.
+Project Drawdown defines biochar as a biosequestration process for converting biomass to long-lived charcoal (and energy) that can be used as a soil amendment.
 This solution provides an alternative to disposing of unused biomass through burning or decomposition.

 Applying biochar to soils further stabilizes its carbon by protecting it from alternate loss pathways and can reduce other soil greenhouse gas emissions (though this emissions reduction impact is not modeled in this study).
 In infertile soils, such as sandy soils with low cation exchange capacity, biochar can reduce loss of nutrients through leaching.

 Biochar is something of a new category and is not precisely replacing a current practice, but can be seen as an alternative to other uses of biomass, such as burning.

 Total Addressable Market

 Total demand for biochar in 2050 is estimated at 1615.57 million metric tons.
 Current biochar production is estimated at 0.0075 million metric tons.
 Biochar availability was calculated using the method (residue production = grain production * straw-to-grain ratio) given for crop residue estimation from the crop production by Lal (2005) and Woolf (2010).
 Crop production data were taken for the years 1991, 2001, and 2014, and future availability of biochar was estimated by the interpolation of this data set.

 The implementation unit for this solution is biochar production facilities.